ziyi01/moomin_dinosaur/lab 2 - Julia/README.md

 main: ``0x9D0011D8``

-Both are within the range of the program flash in the Virtual Memory Map which represents the space between ``0x1D000000`` and ``0x1D007FFF``.
+Both are within the range of the **Program flash** in the Virtual Memory Map which represents the space between ``0x9D000000`` and ``0x9D007FFF``.

+It only exists under the runtime and is deleted after???.

 ***Before the examination***

 - Which addresses are variables in and gv located at?
 Which memory sections according to the PIC32 memory map?
 Why?

+in: ``0xA0000008``

+gv: ``0xA000000C``

+In RAM, stores (global) variables indefinitely till the program is exited.
+Every "minnescell" is CAPABLE OF BEING DIRECTLY ACCESSED?!1111

 - Variables p and m are not global variables.
 Where are they allocated?
 Which memory section is used for these variables?
 Why are the address numbers for p and m much larger than for in and gv?

+p: ``0xA0003FE8``
+m: ``0xA0003FE4``

+In the reserved blocks for temporary memory.

 - At print statement AM5, what is the address of pointer p, what is the value of pointer p, and what value is pointer p pointing to?

+``0xA0003FE8`` and ``0xA0003FE4``, it's pointing at the temporary variable `m`.

 - At print statement AM7, what is the address of pointer p, what is the value of pointer p, and what value is pointer p pointing to?

+Same as the previous question, only the value of m has been adjusted not the pointer p.

 - Consider AM14 to AM17.
 Is the PIC32 processor using big-endian or little-endian?
 Why?

+Little-endian the LSB is at the right side, as it increments from the right bits as it increases in address.